demaere-oiie/beltabol/doc/bottomup.md

          []                          detim owta).
 ```

 In general, what in another language might be written as `let y=z in let v=w in x` would be expressed in Beltabol as `(fong x wit v deting w; wit y deting z)`.
+Note the change in order!

 ### Fong/delowda for list comprehensions